 Getting to Gjain is fairly straightforward from Haifoss.
 You’ll continue back down the road the way you came then turn right when you reach the fork in the road instead of heading all the way back to road No. 32.

 To reach both Gjain and Haifoss it’s recommended you have a 4×4 with ground clearance because of the bumpy roads.
 The drive itself isn’t anything particularly spectacular as you pass through expanses of lava fields and rock, but it makes arriving at this hidden oasis even more spectacular and magical.
+It is a must see when visiting Iceland in 4 days!

 Stop 5: Walk Behind A Thundering Waterfall At Seljalandsfoss

 Seljalandsfoss, a 200-foot waterfall, is right off the Route 1 (Ring Road) on the South Coast of Iceland.
 There is no hiking required to see this waterfall.
+This is one of the most famous Waterfalls In Iceland!
+It is the perfect stop when spending 4 days in Iceland because there are multiple waterfalls nearby!

 It is just a short walk from the parking lot, and it can even be seen from farther away as you drive up to it along the Ring Road.
 Though Iceland is graced with an endless display of stunning waterfalls, Seljalandsfoss’s unique quality is that it is possible to walk behind the waterfall.